marmikcfc/InterviewerGPT/README.md

 - [X] Set up websockets over fastapi
 - [X] Set up chains, streaming, intro to interview agent
 - [x] Set up output parser to collect words from a stream of tokens so that eleven labs api can be streamed
+- [] Agentify the structure to be able to add multiple chain
-- [] Set up other agents to carry out coding interview
+- [] Set up other agents to carry out a full coding interview
 - [] Refactor and remove all the crap that might have been introduced by now
 - [] React frontend with editor and react chat window
 - [] Add openAI Whisper for the Speech to text